numere-org/Packages/README.md

     "raw-file": "https://raw.githubusercontent.com/numere-org/NumeRe-Packages/refs/heads/main/{path}"
 }
 ```
-To add a GitHub-hosted repo, just copy the contents of this JSON, change the three URLs (replace `numere-org/Packages` with the correspond URL sections for your repository) and adapt the authentication section, if your repo is private with `"required": true,` and `"method": "Authorization: Bearer ghp_YOURGITHUBTOKEN"`.
+To add a GitHub-hosted repo, just copy the contents of this JSON, change the three URLs (replace `numere-org/Packages` with the correspond URL sections for your repository) and adapt the authentication section, if your repo is private, with `"required": true,` and `"method": "Authorization: Bearer ghp_YOURGITHUBTOKEN"`.

+#### Gitlab as Host
-If you want to host the repository on Gitlab (or a self-hoste instance), then the following `*.repository` might be a good starting point (this one is a private one):
+If you want to host the repository on Gitlab (or a self-hosted instance), then the following `*.repository` might be a good starting point (this one is a private one):
 ```json
 {
     "version": "1.0.0",